Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 To load a different *Font*, click one of the *Load* buttons in the *Font* panel and navigate to a *valid* font.
-The *File Browser* window will give all valid fonts a capital F icon, as seen in *Loading a Type 1 font file.*
+The *File Browser* editor will give all valid fonts a capital F icon, as seen in *Loading a Type 1 font file.*